 6. Add Fan Pictures To An Official Photo Album on Facebook or Instagram

-This is a simple and free option that is a great option for anyone who is nurturing a community of already highly dedicated fans.
-At a higher level of dedication, fans will simply want to be acknowledged and feel as though they are an insider; someone who belongs to the fan community.
+This simple and free option is a great option for anyone nurturing a community of already highly dedicated fans.
+At a higher level of dedication, fans will simply want to be acknowledged and feel as though they are an insider, someone who belongs to the fan community.
 Always remember to think about the exclusivity of your offer.
-The idea here is that their email address is essentially granting them access to the community, of which you are publicly showing your appreciation.
+The idea here is that their email address essentially grants them access to the community, of which you publicly show appreciation.

 7. Access to Private Q&A / Song-Request Video Sessions

-There are quite a few different streaming video services out there, such as Twitch, StageIt, Facebook Live, IG Live, YouTube Live , and our favorite, Volume.com for livestreaming and Fan Clubs.
+There are many different streaming video services, such as Twitch, StageIt, Facebook Live, IG Live, YouTube Live , and our favorite, Volume.com, for livestreaming and Fan Clubs.
 These services will allow you to give private access to mailing list subscribers.
 Depending on what your fans would like from you, you can do quite a few different things, either speaking with them or performing for them.
 You can even monetize Instagram Live by posting in forums to exchange money for shoutouts.
 We suggest using Reddit.

 This is especially effective if you are releasing a new album.
 While promoting the upcoming release, offer your fans the opportunity to get a previous album or even the entire back catalog of music for free in exchange for an email address.